Knetic/hotcake/INTERNALS.md

 ###I know how JS works internally, so tell me - how does Hotcake work?

 Hotcake takes a definition of a class (as an object, similar to how Backbone does), plus a parameter to the current class object.
-If the current class isn't yet defined, Hotcake creates a definition for it, and returns.
-If there is already a current definition for the class, Hotcake edits its prototype to match the new definition.
-If you need to edit the constructor of a class, Hotcake also has a method which allows for optimistic class definition recursion.
+If the current class isn't yet defined, Hotcake creates a definition for it, and returns that.
+If there is already a definition for the class, Hotcake edits its prototype to match the new definition.
+If you need to edit the constructor of a class, Hotcake also has a method which allows for old versions of class prototypes to "chain" together, like a singly linked list, and have every object use the most recent protoype - plus any new object use the most recent version of the constructor.

 ###That was over my head, walk me through it

+Before we get into how Hotcake works, you ought to have some knowledge about how class prototypes work in JS.
+Ideally, you'll already have done class inheritance "by hand" (without using Backbone or something like it), and have a cursory understanding of what processes JS goes through when trying to call a function.
+If you don't know about that, I think you're brave and I like your style.

 Let's take the following code, it's emblematic of how Hotcake operates.